 I found a simple example in the Bain and Company 2012 Global Private Equity Report.
-They had a Marimekko chart that presented private equity investments in emerging markets.
+They used a Marimekko chart that presented private equity investments in emerging markets.
 The main takeaway from the chart is that China, India and Brazil dominate the other emerging markets with respect to private equity investments.
 I decided to reproduce the data both as a 100% stacked bar and a Marimekko chart to highlight the added value of the Marimekko.
 The two charts are on the slide below:

 Both charts show that the China, India and Brazil dominate the other emerging market countries with respect to private equity investments.
 The 100% stacked bar makes it easier to see that these three countries account for over 50% of the total investments.
 The Marimekko adds regional data to the picture.
-You can see the relative importance of the three key countries AND the relative importance of the four regions, with Emerging Asia accounting for over 60% of the total investment.
+You can see the relative importance of the three key countries and the relative importance of the four regions, with Emerging Asia accounting for over 60% of the total investment.

 - US auto sales in units by segment and competitor